 As the agent aims to maximize the sum of rewards over all steps, an expected cumulative regret is defined to evaluate the performance of an algorithm.
 First, the {\em expected instantaneous reward} is

 Note that the expected reward is permutation invariant, but the set of observed items is not.
 Without loss of generality, we assume that $w(1)\geq w(2)\geq \ldots \geq w(L)$.
 Consequently, any permutation of $\{1, \ldots, K\}$ maximizes the expected reward.
-We let $S^* = (1, \ldots , K)$ be an optimal ordered $K$-subset that maximizing the expected reward.
+We let $S^* = (1, \ldots , K )$ be the optimal ordered $K$-subset that maximizes the expected reward.
 Additionally, we let items in $S^*$ be optimal items and others be suboptimal items.
 In $T$ steps, we aim to minimize the {\em expected cumulative regret}:

 while the vector of click probabilities ${\bm w}\in [0, 1]^L$ is not known to the agent, and the recommendation list $S_t$ is chosen online, i.e., dependent on the previous choices and previous rewards.